- Explore the Galapagos Islands with Sue Flood, a photographer, author and wildlife filmmaker

-DO I HAVE TO BE A PHOTOGRAPHER TO JOIN THIS TRIP?
+DO I HAVE TO BE A PHOTOGRAPHER TO JOIN THIS Galapagos cruise?

 No, not at all as the Galapagos Islands are a special place for anyone to visit.
 The experienced naturalist guide will accompany each excursion and give evening lectures on the natural history and fascinating geology of the islands.
 Activities other than taking photographs include the chance to swim and snorkel, exploring the islands by kayak as well as taking panga rides and guided walks.

-The Natural Paradise is a spacious and stylish yacht, purpose built to sail around the Galapagos islands.
+The Natural Paradise is a spacious and stylish yacht, purpose-built to sail around the Galapagos islands.
 The boat can accommodate 16 people across nine cabins so there will be plenty of space on board.
-There is a lounge, both indoor and outdoor eating areas and a generous sundeck with loungers and a Jacuzzi.
+There is a lounge, both indoor and outdoor eating areas and a generous sundeck with loungers and a hot tub.

-May is a lovely time of year to travel to the Galapagos islands.
-The days are generally warm, with clear skies and temperatures averaging 25 C. Sea temperatures are also at their warmest at this time so snorkelling can be more enjoyable.
+Although the weather is cooling down in July, it is still a lovely time of year to travel to the Galapagos islands.
+The days cool down slightly with clear skies and temperatures averaging 22 C.

-KEY WILDLIFE PHENOMENA ON THE GALAPAGOS ISLANDS, IN MAY
+what are the KEY WILDLIFE PHENOMENA ON THE GALAPAGOS ISLANDS, IN July

 For a detailed itinerary or to book your place on this tour, please contact us.